 Currently Bryant has an allocation of 4.0 MGD through CAW.
-This is not enough to meet the peak demands of Bryant, therefore more water allocation is recommended.
-For near term design, it will be assumed that the increase in water will be met through CAW.
-It is expected that by 2030, SRPWA's allotment of 2.0 MGD will be available, and based on preliminary engineering, a distribution tank site and transmission into Bryant via one of two proposed options are shown on Figure IV-9: Potential SRPWA Connection and Figure IV-10: Pontential SRPWA Connection -Alternate
+For near term design, it will be assumed that all supplied water will be provided through CAW.
+It is expected that by 2030, SRPWA's allotment of 2.0 MGD will be available, and based on preliminary engineering, a distribution tank site and transmission into Bryant via one of two proposed options are shown on Figure IV-9: Potential SRPWA Connection and Figure IV-10: Potential SRPWA Connection -Alternate